-At first I hoped my fern would be happiest in the bathroom.
+At first I hoped my fern would be happiest in a bathroom.
 Probably the humidity would have been perfect, but I think there wasn’t enough light for it to thrive.

-So this fern copes better in the entrance hall.
+So this fern copes better in my entrance hall.
 It’s usually comfortably warm (underfloor heating) but never in direct, bright sunlight.

 Areca and Kentia Palms are easy to get hold of.
-They need a good amount of space around them, as they grow into quite a wide plant.
+They both need a decent amount of space around them, as they grow into quite a wide plant.